durandaltheta/sthread/README.md

 Terminal output might be:
 ```
 $./a.out
-My name is MyFiber_0
-My name is MyFiber_1
-My name is MyFiber_2
+My name is ChildFiber0
-My name is MyFiber_3
+My name is ChildFiber1
-My name is MyFiber_4
+My name is ChildFiber2
 ```

 [Back To Top](#simple-threading-and-communication)

 ### Fiber Trees
 `st::fiber`s have a parent and child relationship.
-That is, they are either running in a blocking fashion at the top level of a system thread or they are running in a non-blocking fashion inside of another `st::fiber`. `st::fiber`s running as children of a parent `st::fiber` will suspend themselves to allow for their sibling `st::fiber`s to run after they have processed an `st::message` or executed some `st::fiber::schedule()`ed code.
+That is, they are either running in a blocking fashion at the top level of a system thread or they are running in a non-blocking fashion inside of another `st::fiber`.

 Multiple children can run on a single parent `st::fiber`.
-In fact, child `st::fiber`s can be parents to their own children, creating a multi-tiered family tree.
+In fact, child `st::fiber`s can be parents to their own children, creating a branching family tree.

 `st::fiber`s have some awarenes of their position in the current system thread's family tree.
 Each fiber has the following API:
 `st::fiber::parent()`: return a copy of the parent `st::fiber` (or the root `st::fiber` if there is no parent)